These questions and answers were created by the STEMG to assist you in understanding the concepts of ASD Simplified Technical English (STE).

 in the specification and in this web site.
 Use it to write your recommendation or change proposals.
 You may send the change form to the STE National Coordinator in your Country or at firstname.lastname@example.org.

-The STEMG has a record of all change forms produced and their assessments.
-The change forms are discussed within the STEMG and, if they are approved, the changes are included in the next issue of the specification.
-The originators of the change forms are always notified of the assessments and decisions taken.
-If the change forms are rejected, the reason(s) for the rejection are also explained to the originator.
+The STEMG has records of all change forms produced and their assessments.
+The change forms are discussed within the STEMG and the agreed changes are included in the next issue of the specification.
+The originators of the change forms are usually notified of the related STEMG assessments and decisions.

 If I submit a change proposal (change form) for a new word or meaning, can I use it immediately?